 How To Protect Assets If Spouse Goes Into Nursing Home

 Do your research before deciding on a skilled nursing facility, home health care, or an assisted living facility.
-Not only do you need to find out how much senior care will cost, but you also need to be aware of how to pay for skilled nursing home facilities.
+Not only do you need to find out how much senior care will cost, but you also need to know how to pay for skilled nursing home facilities.
 In addition, you have several options for paying for care, including long-term care insurance and selling your life insurance policy for cash.

 Contact us today for a free consultation, and we can help you explore your options to make the best decision for yourself or your loved one.